 This is a lesser evil and more common.
 As long as any modifications to a plugin are evaluated and there are no potential security issues to not updating a plugin, it is simply important that it be documented so any other site administrator knows not to update the plugin.

 There are also functions a developer can add to hide pending updates for a modified plugin so functionality and customizations are not accidentally lost with an update.

 4) The developer doesn’t want a call when the client accidentally ‘breaks’ the site.

-Most WordPress core, theme and plugin updates go off without a hitch.
-However there is always a chance that a change made to the core, a plugin or theme will not be compatible with something in your site and/or your server environment.
-It’s totally reasonable for a developer to warn a non technical client not to make updates as long as they or someone else is managing the site and regularly running through pending updates.
+Most WordPress core, theme, and plugin updates go off without a hitch.
+However, there is always a chance that a change made to the core, a plugin, or a theme will not be compatible with something in your site and/or your server environment.
+It’s totally reasonable for a developer to warn a non-technical client not to make updates as long as they or someone else is managing the site and regularly running through pending updates.
 The key here is that if you are told not to update your WordPress website, ask who will.

-One of the greets attributes to using a platform like WordPress is that it has a very active community and when a security threat is identified it is usually quickly patched.
-However by not updating your site you are not taking advantage of this, leaving your site more and more vulnerable as time goes by.
+One of the greets attributes of using a platform like WordPress is that it has a very active community and when a security threat is identified it is usually quickly patched.
+However, by not updating your site you are not taking advantage of this, leaving your site more and more vulnerable as time goes by.

 Don’t Accept it!